 The coordination and alignment of services among AJC partners are initially established at the state level through the signing of a MOU among the grantee agencies of Title I core programs.
-The MOU was signed on September 28, 2018, effective June 30, 2021.
 The Secretaries of the Department of Economic Development and Commerce, the Department of Education, the DOL and Human Resources, and the Vocational Rehabilitation Administration; grantees of WIOA core programs; and the Presidents and the fifteen (15) Local Boards that are part of the Puerto Rico Workforce Development System signed a state agreement to ensure the operations of the One-Stop Center-American Job Centers, to lay the groundwork for the provision of services to participants in the AJC and the negotiation of local MOUS.